noahpierau/Agapism-Manifesto/README.md

 Notice that we have spelled Love with a capital L so far.
 This is because we wanted to describe the phenomenon.
 When it manifests in the world, we will call it love with a small l to make the distinction.

-Now that we have a common understanding of the core principles, it’s time to explore Agapism in more detail.
+Now that we have a common understanding of the core principles, it is time to explore Agapism in more detail.

 # Why Agapism?